 Gamma radiation levels were determined using a portable sodium iodide (NaI) gamma scintillation detector connected to a Victoreen ratemeter.
-Measurements were recorded in counts per minute (cpm) and converted to microroentgen per hour ( $\mu$ R/h).
+Measurements were recorded in counts per minute (cpm) and converted to microroentgens per hour $(\mu R/h)$.

 Confirmatory surface (0-15 cm, or 0 to 6 in) soil samples were collected at various locations over the property.
-Samples taken where elevated gamma levels were found are referred to as biased samples and labeled VB1 through VB5.
-One systematic sample (VS1) was taken.
-Systematic samples are taken irrespective of gamma exposure rates.
+Samples taken where elevated gamma levels were found are referred to as biased samples and are labeled VB1 through VB4.
+Systematic samples (VS1 and VS2) were taken irrespective of gamma exposure rates.
 Locations of the samples are shown in Fig. 2, and results of the radionuclide analysis are shown in Table 3.

-Tables 1 and 2 summarizing current guidelines for sites included within FUSRAP and typical background radiation levels for the New Jersey area, provide comparison with the survey results presented in this section.
+Table 1 summarizing current guidelines for sites included within FUSRAP, and Table 2 showing typical background radiation levels for the New Jersey area, provide comparison with the survey results presented in this section.
 Gamma measurements presented in this report are gross readings; background radiation levels have not been subtracted.
 Similarly, background concentrations have not been subtracted from radionuclide concentrations in soil.